The Pool of 'Bamboo Counterpoint' (2014)

-Dumbarton Oaks is pleased to present a sound sculpture in the Lover’s Lane Pool, titled The Pool of ‘Bamboo Counterpoint’.
-The creation of composer Hugh Livingston, the installation consists of twelve speakers mounted on clear acrylic pipes, an imaginary chorus on a watery stage.
-A soundscape has been composed of recordings collected in the gardens—bird song and wind, for instance—augmented by melodic materials, some recorded on the piano in the Music Room, some from percussion instruments made of bamboo from the garden.
-From a distance, visitors can perceive the chorus as a melded whole.
-Up close, the individual components and their counterpoint become articulated.
-Sound is modulated by the surface of the water and the enclosure created by the amphitheater, bamboo grove, and adjacent bank.
-The computer-controlled soundscape is generating constant variations from its source material, and changes from solemn to meditative to lively throughout the day.
+Between 2014-2016 Dumbarton Oaks presented a sound sculpture in the Lover’s Lane Pool, titled The Pool of ‘Bamboo Counterpoint’.
+The creation of composer Hugh Livingston, the installation consisted of twelve speakers mounted on clear acrylic pipes, an imaginary chorus on a watery stage.
+A soundscape of recordings collected in the gardens—bird song and wind, for instance—augmented by melodic materials was composed, some recorded on the piano in the Music Room, some from percussion instruments made of bamboo from the garden.
+From a distance, visitors were able to perceive the chorus as a melded whole.
+Up close, the individual components and their counterpoint became articulated.
+Sound was modulated by the surface of the water and the enclosure created by the amphitheater, bamboo grove, and adjacent bank.
+The computer-controlled soundscape generated constant variations from its source material, and changed from solemn to meditative to lively throughout the day.

-Dr. Livingston’s project is the fourth in a series of occasional installations of contemporary art at Dumbarton Oaks, intended to provide unexpected experiences of the institution’s historic gardens.
+Dr. Livingston’s project was the fourth in a series of occasional installations of contemporary art at Dumbarton Oaks, intended to provide unexpected experiences of the institution’s historic gardens.
 The project was jointly organized by the garden staff with the Garden and Landscape Studies program.
-Visitors who have difficulties with steep steps can approach the site from below, via Melisande’s Allée.

 Experience the installation on video.
 Read the review in 's blog (5.20.14)

 String Quartet and 22 Intermissions (Please Be Seated) (2015)

 Garden Quartet, Mostly Intermezzos, Some Preludes, No Cadenzas (2016)